Jimmy Jam and Terry Lewis: Awards

 Since forming their music company Flyte Tyme in 1982, Jam & Lewis have earned more than 100 gold, platinum, multi-platinum and diamond albums for their work with such artists as Janet Jackson, Michael Jackson, Boyz II Men, Usher, Mary J. Blige, Mariah Carey, Luther Vandross, Yolanda Adams, Herb Alpert, New Edition, Human League, George Michael, Earth, Wind and Fire, TLC, Robert Palmer, Gwen Stefani and Kanye West.
 They have more than 100 ASCAP songwriting and publishing awards, including several Songwriter of the Year awards.

 In 1993, Jam & Lewis were nominated with Janet Jackson for an Academy Award for Best Original Song for "Again", from the movie Poetic Justice.

 In 2020 Jam & Lewis were nominated with Sheila E. for an Primetime Emmy Award for Outstanding Music Direction for the TV special Let's Go Crazy: The Grammy Salute to Prince.

 Grammy Awards

 Jam & Lewis have won five Grammy Awards.
-They have received the most nominations for Producer of the Year, with 11 nominations.
+They have received more nominations for Producer of the Year, Non-Classical than any other producer, with 11 nominations.
 They won the award in 1987 at the 29th Grammy Awards, in the first year they were nominated.